reoskaro434/neural-net-python/README.md

-# neural-net-python

-Simple neural net created from scratch.
-The neural net can learn logic gates behaviour.
-It can solve the xor problem.
-User can change net schematic to get better results.
+Neural Net

+A straightforward neural network built from the ground up.
+This neural network is capable of learning the behavior of logic gates, and it excels at solving the XOR problem.
+Users have the flexibility to modify the network's architecture for improved results.